Skip to main content

 public class MyMediaMessageContent extends MediaMessageContent {

 // <editor-fold desc="* 2.
-Internal variables, can have multiple, media messages can directly use MediaMessageContent's localPath ">
+Internal variables (multiple allowed).
+Media messages can directly use MediaMessageContent's localPath">

 // </editor-fold>